cosmoscout/csp-anchor-labels/README.md

 # Anchor Labels for CosmoScout VR

 A CosmoScout VR plugin which draws a clickable label at each celestial anchor.
+When activated, the user automatically travels to the according body.
+The size and overlapping-behavior of the labels can be adjusted.
 This plugin is built as part of CosmoScout's build process.
 See the [main repository](https://github.com/cosmoscout/cosmoscout-vr) for instructions.

 ## Configuration